pmainguet/udemy-courses/Javascript/README.md

         var retirementUS = retirement(66);
         retirementUS(1990);                                 => has still access to 66 and a

-* How doest it work:

-  * The scope chain always stays intact even after a function has returned ie closing in on its variable object, and its execution context has disappeared from execution stack ie not accessible anymore.
+* How does it work: The scope chain always stays intact even after a function has returned ie closing in on its variable object, and its execution context has disappeared from execution stack ie not accessible anymore.
 * We use a closure so a variable passed to the outer function became a private variable of the inner function and thus cannot be changed down the code outside of the function.
 * As a closure allow you to associate data (lexical environment of function execution) with the function that generates this data, you can use a closure whenever you can use an object with only a single method

         function test(var){                             |           function test2(var){